-Grandiose Showcases Pet Essentials: On-Ground Activation With An Exclusive App Discount
+Grandiose Showcases Pet Essentials: On-Ground Activation with An Exclusive App Discount

 Date

-(MENAFN- Dubai PR Network) Dubai, UAE (September 17, 2024): Grandiose Supermarkets, a leading retailer of premium food and groceries, has long been a one-stop shop for all pet essentials.
+(MENAFN- Thedoersgroup) Grandiose Supermarkets, a leading retailer of premium food and groceries, has long been a one-stop shop for all pet essentials.
 In celebration of International Dog Day, they launched a major on-ground campaign to showcase their extensive pet product range.
 From gourmet food and delectable treats to innovative toys and accessories, Grandiose offers everything to pamper your furry companions.

 Legal Disclaimer: